Looking for a new gym? Feeling overwhelmed with all the options? Sound familiar? Here’s our guide to finding the one that’s right for you…

-When you walk in to the gym it should be welcoming, not intimidating.
+When you walk into the gym it should be welcoming, not intimidating.
 If the gym is kitted out with the latest equipment and fancy changing rooms but you feel anxious and out of place then it’s probably not the right space for you.

 This is the most important factor, as everything else hinges on this.
 If you like the gym and feel comfortable you’re more likely to enjoy training there.
 Good experiences will turn into consistency.
 Consistency will turn in to adherence, and so you’ll probably stay there longer, and see results.

-People have a huge influence on atmosphere.
+People have a huge influence on the atmosphere.
 If you get a friendly first impression, you will more likely feel part of their tribe and happier.
 Get a good first impression and you’re on the right lines.

-2. Training aligned to your goals
+2. Training is aligned with your goals

 Knowing what you’re looking for might be harder if you’re a beginner and have never stepped foot in a gym before.
 But the key factor here is making sure you’re in the right place to get the results that you want.